GodferOkongo/Dutch_Electricity_and_Gas/README.md

 ## Data Description
 The analyst is based on a rich dataset encompassing several key aspects to the Dutch energy system.
 1. Geographical Details: Geographical data that details the regions where the providers operate at a regional, zip, city and street level.
-This information can be used to __
+This information can be used to evaluate and execute stratigies down to the regional level.

 2. Connection Details: The information provides details for connections in terms of where they are located, if they’re active, how many there are, and the type of connection.
-This can be used to __
+Information such as the following allow for determine trends in connection growth and how they impact consumption levels and efficiency.

 3. Consumption Details: The datasets provide information related to the amount energy consumed overall, how much was given back to the grid and when they were consumed.
+Consumption details make it possible to understand patterns related to energy consumption the key factors that affect them and how to further improve rewenable energy consumption.

 The use of geographical, connection and consumption details allow for a deeper understanding about the production of Dutch energy, and in turn the action required to increase sustainable energy use.
 By focusing on key factors and their effects, effective steps can be undertaken.